The ultimate comfort in a bowl: tender cheese-filled pasta in rich, velvety broth!

 - Make lengthwise cuts, leaving root end intact

-- Make crosswise cuts to create 1/4-inch diced pieces
+- Make crosswise cuts to create ¼-inch diced pieces

 - Safety Tip: Keep fingers tucked while cutting